istisiki/octopress/source/_posts/2014-03-15-girl-power.markdown

 alt="244 runners started the race and 242 will finish.
 Not a bad!" title="244 runners started the race and 242 will finish.
 Not a bad!" width="576"><br/>
 244 runners started the race and 242 will finish.
-Not a bad!
+Not a bad statistic!
 Photo &#169; <a href="https://www.facebook.com/reynanopadaphotography" target="_blank">Reynan Opada</a>
 </p>